MicrosoftDocs/visualstudio-docs/subscriptions/vscloud-billing-faq.md

 ### Q: How are **monthly** cloud subscription charges processed?
 A: At the first purchase, we bill a prorated quantity to cover the remaining days in the current month.
-For instance, if a purchase of 10 Visual Studio Professional monthly cloud subscriptions was made on April 15, then we would charge 5 units because there are 15 days left in the 30-day month, or 50% and we prorate the units charged by 50%.
+For instance, if a purchase of 10 Visual Studio Professional monthly cloud subscriptions was made on April 15, then we would charge 5 units because 50% of the month remains (15 days of a 30-day month).
 On the first of May, and each month thereafter until you cancel, the full 10 units will be billed.

 When you increase the paid quantity later, we also prorate the increased units to cover the remaining days in the current month.
 So if you bought 1 more Visual Studio